 - Functional microtubules grow out only from the "mother".

 - When stem cells divide, one daughter cell remains a stem cell; the other goes on to differentiate.
 [Discussion] In two animal systems that have been examined (mouse glial cells and Drosophila male germline cells), the cell that receives the old ("mother") centriole remains a stem cell while the one that receives what had been the original "daughter" centriole goes on to differentiate.
 (You can read about these findings in Wang, X., et. al., Nature, 15 October 2009.)

 In ciliated cells such as

 many basal bodies form, each producing a beating cilium.
-Their centrioles are not produced by the mother/daughter mechanism described above but are generated from scratch in a special organelle that has been called a deuterosome (not to be confused with deuterostome).
+Most of their centrioles are produced by repeated duplication of the daughter centriole of centrosome and are temporarily assembled in a special organelle called the deuterosome (not to be confused with deuterostome).